ScaleFactor/ScaleFactorWordFrequency/README.md

 # ScaleFactorWordFrequency
-A word frequency parser in Ruby.
+A word frequency parser in Ruby 2.4.1.
+Program takes a file as a command line argument and prints a count of each word in the file in order of occurrence, ignoring case and punctuation.

 To run script: